-(B) An employee who accepts a voluntary demotion in lieu of layoff and is subsequently promoted to a position in the same class in the same agency from which the employee was demoted in lieu of layoff, shall be promoted with permanent status in the position.
+(B) An employee who has attained permanent status in his current position and accepts a voluntary demotion in lieu of layoff and is subsequently promoted within one year following demotion to a position in the same class in the same agency from which the employee was demoted in lieu of layoff, shall be promoted with permanent status in the position.

-(C) Under no circumstances is a layoff to be considered a disciplinary action, and in the event an employee elects to appeal the action taken, such appeal must be based upon whether the layoff was in accordance with the provisions of this Article.
+Under no circumstances is a layoff to be considered a disciplinary action, and in the event an employee elects to grieve the action taken, such grievance must be based upon whether the layoff was in accordance with the provisions of this Article.

-Article 9 REASSIGNMENT, TRANSFER, CHANGE IN DUTY STATION
+Article 9 LATERAL ACTION, REASSIGNMENT, TRANSFER, CHANGE IN DUTY STATION

-Employees who have attained permanent status in their current position and who meet all eligibility requirements shall have the opportunity to request reassignment, transfer, or change in duty station to vacant positions within their respective agencies in accordance with the provisions of this Article.
+Employees who have attained permanent status in their current position and who meet all eligibility requirements shall have the opportunity to request lateral action, reassignment, transfer, or change in duty station to vacant positions within their respective agencies in accordance with the provisions of this Article.